mahuntington/php-notes/Nested_Models.md

 This is pretty similar to when we added homes to people, except for the last section.
 It finds last element in the `$locations` array and adds the `$new_person` as an inhabitant to it.

-If we sort our results in the SQL statement by `locations.id`, we can be assured that whenever we create a new person, even if we didn't create a location during that particular loop of the `while` statement, the last element on the `$locations` array will always be the location that needs to have an inhabitant added it it (as opposed to some other location).
+If we sort our results in the SQL statement by `locations.id`, we can be assured that whenever we create a new `Person` object, even if we didn't create a location during that particular loop of the `while` statement, the last element on the `$locations` array will always be the location that needs to have an inhabitant added it it (as opposed to some other location).

 ```php
 $results = pg_query("SELECT